 If you’re not sure if the changes have taken effect, you can look up your domain on the WhoIs records by going to https://whois.net/ and typing your domain into the search field.

-If the named server settings listed in the details are different to those you copied across from your hosting provider, it means that the settings have changed yet, and you will need to check back later.
+If the named server settings listed in the details are different to those you copied across from your hosting provider, it means that the settings haven’t changed yet, and you will need to check back later.